-Each new member who joins our Daylesford team is encouraged to learn the ins and outs of the way our farm works and why our organic ethos lies centrally to everything we do.
-We therefore asked our latest recruit, Juliet Scott, to provide an insight into what she learned having spent a morning with our Dairy Herdsman and our new calves at the farm.
+Each new member who joins our team is encouraged to learn the way our farm works and why our organic ethos is central to everything we do.
+Juliet Scott shares what she learnt after spending a morning with our Dairy Herdsman and our new calves at the farm.

-Until last week, I also thought milk was milk, until I spent the morning on the dairy farm with Mark Wilson, Daylesford’s Dairy Herdsman.
-Luckily for me, I discovered that this also happened to be the perfect time of year to meet all of the new life in the dairy.
+Until last week, I also thought milk was milk, until I spent the morning on the dairy farm.

-Daylesford breeds organic British pedigree Friesian dairy cows, a preferred choice over the more traditional Holstein, due to their longevity.
+Daylesford breeds organic British pedigree Friesian dairy cows, a preferred choice over the Holstein, due to their longevity.
 They are fed on a forage based system, enjoying a leisurely graze, and have a conformation that ensures little to no lameness, a strong back and healthy, comfortable udders.
-With a slower metabolism, Friesians produce slightly less milk in the short term than Holsteins, but with their far longer lifespan, Mark and his team feel this choice of breed is much more sustainable.
+With a slower metabolism, Friesians produce slightly less milk in the short term than Holsteins, but with their far longer lifespan they are much more sustainable, so Carole Bamford decided to breed back to British Friesians in 2005.
 Their milk is also of superior quality and is packed with goodness including a high content of omegas and butterfats.

 By the end of May, now at around six months old, the cows social groups are enlarged and they are sent outside to graze for the warmer months before returning inside for the winter again.

 By the following May, the calves have matured into heifers, and newly pregnant, return outside to graze for another summer.
-It is at this point they are integrated with older cows and will form invaluable bonds, because it is these cows who will show them the ropes in the dairy parlour in the coming months.
+It is at this point they are integrated with older cows and will form invaluable bonds, because it is these cows who will show them the ropes in the dairy parlour.

 It was fascinating to learn about Daylesford’s commitment to the welfare of their Friesian herd, the investment that is made in the calves’ formative months, and the difference this ultimately makes to the milk that is produced, but mostly to see the happy, healthy calves starting out on their new journey.
-Presented with all of the facts, an organic glass of milk now has a whole new meaning.’
+Presented with all of the facts, a glass of organic milk now has a whole new meaning."